anon381/jslv1/README.md

    npm run dev
    ```
 3. **Open [http://localhost:3000](http://localhost:3000) in your browser.**
+   This might be changed if the server is held

 ## Notes
 - All custom UI components should be placed in `/components/ui` for shadcn/ui compatibility.